JecinthaThekkodan/Data1202/README.md

 - Question 1: Was the average of global sales higher before or after 2005?
 - Question 2: Create a new column that labels records before 2005 as 'pre-2005' and after 2005 as 'post-2005'

-By using the dataset vgsales[Data1202/Dataset/]
+By using the dataset "vgsales.csv" under folder [Data1202/Dataset/](https://github.com/JecinthaThekkodan/Data1202/tree/main/Dataset)

 This documents includes:
 - How to install Jupyter - Python